dr2633/2024-09-27-python-intro-lesson/episodes/functions.md

 ## Even when a function returns nothing, it returns something.
 If a function doesn't have a useful result to return, it usually returns the special value `None`.
-(Usually, that means the function was meant to carry out a set of instructions, like printing something or modifying variables.
-You could say these functions are all about the journey, not the destination.)
+Generally speaking, that means the function was meant to carry out a set of instructions, like printing something or modifying variables.
+You could say these functions are all about the journey, not the destination.

 Each line of Python code is executed in order.
 In this case, the second line call to `{result}` returns 'None' since the `print` statement in the previous line didn't return a value to the `result` variable.